aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/manage-media-files/image/_index.md

 type: docs
 weight: 10
 url: /php-java/image/
-description: Work with images in Slides in PowerPoint Presentation using Java.
-Add images from disk or from web in PowerPoint Slides using Java.
-Add images to Slide Masters or as Slide Background using Java.
-Add SVG to PowerPoint Presentation using Java.
-Convert SVG to Shapes in PowerPoint using Java.
-Add images as EMF in Slides using Java.
+description: Work with images in Slides in PowerPoint Presentation using PHP.
+Add images from disk or from web in PowerPoint Slides using PHP.
+Add images to Slide Masters or as Slide Background using PHP.
+Add SVG to PowerPoint Presentation using PHP.
+Convert SVG to Shapes in PowerPoint using PHP.
+Add images as EMF in Slides using PHP.
 ---

 ## **Images in Slides In Presentations**